Skip to main content

 Iterating

 The second phase of this diamond is dedicated to iterating and enhancing the newly released solution.
-In collaboration with the Product Manager, we allocate time for these iterative cycles, understanding that a project is not truly complete until we see positive user outcomes and make necessary adjustments to the solution.
+In collaboration with the PM, we allocate time for these iterative cycles, understanding that a project is not complete until we see positive user outcomes and make necessary adjustments.

-• Refining the UIs based on the monitoring phase’s insights
+• Refining UIs based on insights from the monitoring phase

 • Collaborating with the PM and engineering team for any needed re-implementation